krozgrov/ha-omlet-integration/README.md

 ## API Details

-This integration uses the [Omlet API](https://smart.omlet.com/developers/api#/).
+This integration uses the [Omlet Python SDK and API](https://smart.omlet.com/developers/api#/).
 It fetches device states, performs actions, and listens for updates.

 Key API endpoints used:
 - `/device` - Retrieve device information.